 After the operation, the prognosis looked positive.
 Martin was in a stable condition but three days later his health began to deteriorate.
 His family were told to expect the worse.
 As time passed Martin's condition began to improve once again and after six weeks of an emotional roller-coaster ride for his family he was finally stable.

-Martin was then able to be moved to Thomas Edward Milton House in Buckinghamshire, which fortunately was near to the family home which meant they could visit him more often, offering vital support.
+Martin was then able to be moved to Thomas Edward Milton House which fortunately was near to the family home which meant they could visit him more often, offering vital support.

 Martin's wife Tabby described her husband as being "less confused" and saw positive changes to him when he began to become more comfortable with the centre.
 Martin started physiotherapy, becoming more mobile and was able to sit up on the end of his bed unassisted which he was unable to do before moving in to TEM House.
 As time progressed, he began to stand up and then to walk with a walking aide.
 Tabby described some of the moments that gave the family hope.